rmwphd/zmk/docs/docs/features/beta-testing.md

 ## Testing features

 Testing features will require you to modify the `west.yml` file.
 You will need to add a new remote for the pull request you would like to test, and change the selected remote and revision (or branch) for the `zmk` project.
+Note: the `name` key in the `remotes` section is a name you give the new remote you're adding.
+Refer to it in the `remote` key in `projects`.
+The `name` key in `projects` refers to the name of the repository in your remote url in which to look for a copy of ZMK.
+Typically this will be "zmk".

 ### Examples